 Child Sex Offender Disclosure Scheme – Sarah’s Law

 Information will only be provided if it is in the interest of the child’s welfare and is not believed to increase the risk of harm.
-Disclosures will only be given to the person best placed to protect the child, usually a parent, carer or guardian.

 Immediate danger